uranian throne

 The multitude responded, ahahahah...

 That vast reaction made Hyala's shoulders slump.
 He's beaten me to it, she understood.
-Too late, now, for me to nail him for his hypocrisy.
+Too late, now, for what I'd planned.
+Too late for me to nail him for his hypocrisy.

 "NO PLACE FOR SWIRLIES IN OLHOAV..."